 Spatchcocking Pheasant:

-- Flip pheasant over to expose the backbone.
+- Flip the pheasant over to expose the backbone.
 Using a sharp pair of kitchen shears, cut alongside one side of the backbone.

 - Once you've cut from the neck all the way to the tail on one side, repeat on the other side of the backbone.
 Remove the backbone and discard.

-- Flip pheasant over.
+- Flip the pheasant over.
 Press firmly with your palm on the breastbone until you hear the bone crack.

 - Pull the legs from the ends so that they are fully extended.